HAAZIQ-ALI/HAAZIQ-ALI/README.md

 ## 🚀 About Me

 > *"Sometimes I write code.
 Sometimes I break it.
 Always learning."*
+> *"just a 14 year old who hates school as much as Linus hates Nvidia "

 - 💻 Self-taught developer crafting solutions that make an impact
 - 🔮 Transforming ideas into functional reality, one line at a time